Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ### Step 3 — Reactive Contract

-Deploy the `BasicDemoReactiveContract` contract, configuring it to listen to `ORIGIN_ADDR` on `ORIGIN_CHAIN_ID` and to send callbacks to `CALLBACK_ADDR` on `DESTINATION_CHAIN_ID`.
-The `Received` event on the origin contract has a `topic_0` value of `0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb`, which we are monitoring.
+Deploy `BasicDemoReactiveContract`, pointing it at the origin contract (`ORIGIN_ADDR`) on `ORIGIN_CHAIN_ID` and the destination contract (`CALLBACK_ADDR`) on `DESTINATION_CHAIN_ID`.

+The topic_0 value `0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb` corresponds to the `Received` event signature that the Reactive contract subscribes to.

 ```bash
 forge create --broadcast --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/basic/BasicDemoReactiveContract.sol:BasicDemoReactiveContract --value 0.1ether --constructor-args $ORIGIN_CHAIN_ID $DESTINATION_CHAIN_ID $ORIGIN_ADDR 0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb $CALLBACK_ADDR
 ```

-### Step 4 — Test Reactive Callback
+### Step 4 — Test Callback

-Test the whole setup by sending some ether to `ORIGIN_ADDR`:
+Send at least **0.001 ETH** to the origin contract.
+This triggers the `Received` event, which the Reactive contract picks up and forwards as a callback to the destination chain.

 ```bash
 cast send $ORIGIN_ADDR --rpc-url $ORIGIN_RPC --private-key $ORIGIN_PRIVATE_KEY --value 0.001ether
 ```

-Ensure that the value sent is at least 0.001 ether, as this is the minimum required to trigger the process.
-Meeting this threshold will prompt the Reactive Network to initiate a callback transaction to `CALLBACK_ADDR` like shown [here](https://sepolia.etherscan.io/address/0x26fF307f0f0Ea0C4B5Df410Efe22754324DACE08#events).
+Once the transaction confirms, Reactive Network will initiate a callback transaction to `CALLBACK_ADDR`.
+You can verify it by checking the destination contract's events on Etherscan like shown [here](https://sepolia.etherscan.io/address/0x26fF307f0f0Ea0C4B5Df410Efe22754324DACE08#events).